This post may contain affiliate links. Please read our disclosure policy.

 Other options include but are not limited to nice warm pita bread, naan, or flatbread cut into wedges for dipping.

-• The food processor is key!
-You could use a blender or mixer and just take your time creaming the ingredients, then whip.
+- The food processor is key!
+You can use a blender or mixer and take your time creaming the ingredients, then whip them.

 Recipe FAQ’s